amanda-nascimentobarbosa/8_week_sql_challenge/week_1/Danny's Diner.md

   WHERE rk = 1
   GROUP BY customer_id, product_name
 ```
+* First, create a new column rank based on order_date using `RANK` and `OVER (PARTITION BY ORDER BY)`, so we can find out the order of each item was purchased.
+This query was created inside the `CTE` (common table expression);
+* After that, we filtered the CTE using `WHERE` to find out the first order of each customer;
+* And then, aggregate using `GROUP BY` by each customer and product.

 | customer_id | product_name |
 |-------------|--------------|
 | A           | curry        |